affffffffffffffffffffff/CS1-arduino-projects/README.md

 Correspond the joystick position to one of 9 LEDs arranged in a cross shape.
 ## feb15a
 Display a pattern using an LED Dot Matrix.
+## feb15b
+Have a phrase scroll across the LED Dot Matrix.
+Given phrase was "You are what you eat!"